Bullingdon Club: Dress

-The Club's colours are sky blue and ivory.
+The club's colours are sky blue and ivory.
 Members dress for their annual Club dinner in bespoke tailored tailcoats in dark navy blue, with a matching velvet collar, offset with ivory silk lapel revers, brass monogrammed buttons, a mustard waistcoat, and a sky blue bow tie.
 There is also a Club tie, which is sky blue striped with ivory.
 These are all provided by the Oxford branch of court tailors Ede and Ravenscroft.
 In 2007 the full uniform was estimated to cost £3,500.
 Traditionally when they played cricket, members "were identified by a ribbon of blue and white on their straw hats, and by stripes of the same colours down their flannel trousers".

 Relationship with the University

 The Bullingdon is not currently registered with the University of Oxford, but members are drawn from among the members of the University.
 On several occasions in the past, when the club was registered, the University proctors suspended it on account of the rowdiness of members' activities, including suspensions in 1927 and 1956.
 John Betjeman wrote in 1938 that "quite often the Club is suspended for some years after each meeting".
-While under suspension, the club has been known to meet in relative secrecy.
+While under suspension, the club has met in relative secrecy.

-The club was known to be active in Oxford in 2008/9, although not registered with the University.
+The club was active in Oxford in 2008/9, although not registered with the University.
 In his retirement speech as proctor, Professor of Geology Donald Fraser noted an incident which, not being on University premises, was outside their jurisdiction: "some students had taken habitually to the drunken braying of 'We are the Bullingdon' at 3 a.m. from a house not far from the Phoenix Cinema.
 But the transcript of what they called the wife of the neighbour who went to ask them to be quiet was written in language that is not usually printed".

-In October 2018, the Oxford University Conservative Association (OUCA) announced that members of the Bullingdon Club would be banned from holding office within the Association.
-OUCA president, Ben Etty, outspokenly stated that the Club's "values and activities had no place in the modern Conservative Party'".
+In October 2018, the Oxford University Conservative Association (OUCA) banned members of the Bullingdon Club from holding office within the Association.
+OUCA president Ben Etty stated that the club's "values and activities had no place in the modern Conservative Party'".
 This decision was overturned several weeks later "on a constitutional technicality", although Etty was confident that "that ban will be re-proposed very soon".
 The ban was later re-implemented on appeal to OUCA's Senior Member and remains in effect.